-- 2. Apply the concepts of human action to the therapeutic process, including the evaluation of action and the implementation of interventions that target the capacity for action. - 3.
-Synthesize best evidence and apply the principles of inquiry to inform clinical decision making. - 4.
-Provide socially responsive, evidence-based, and occupation-based services to rural and medically underserved areas (MUAs). - standards. - communities we serve.
+- 3. Synthesize best evidence and apply the principles of inquiry to inform clinical decision making. - 4.
+Provide socially responsive, evidence-based, and occupation-based services to rural and medically underserved areas (MUAs). - 5.
+Practice in a socially responsive manner that is consistent with legal and ethical practice standards. - 6.
+Demonstrate exemplary professionalism and add value to the interprofessional team. - 7.
+Lead and advocate to change policies, contexts, and systems that impact the profession and communities we serve.